 Thank you for taking an interest in our story!

-Hospice Without Borders was founded in 2010 by David Slack MD and Angela Lee RN, BSN, CHPN after visiting Rwanda and coming to understand the value of palliative care and hospice work as a potent vehicle for peace building amongst populations that have been traumatized, such as the entire republic of Rwanda, who in the 1994 genocide lost nearly 1 million of its citizens (predominantly Tutsi but also moderate Hutu), and its historically sacred relationship with the dying of its citizens.
+Hospice Without Borders was founded in 2010 by David Slack MD and Angela Lee RN, BSN, CHPN after visiting Rwanda and coming to understand the value of palliative care and hospice work as a potent vehicle for peace building amongst populations that have been traumatized, such as the entire republic of Rwanda, who in the 1994 genocide lost nearly 1 million of its citizens (predominantly Tutsi but also moderate Hutu).

-Since that time we have tried our best to insure access to home based hospice and palliative care for the people of Rwanda, as well as the homeless population in our home town of Olympia Washington (who are also marginalized and suffer traumatic loss daily).
-To a lesser extent we have worked to teach palliative care in the republic of Burundi south of Rwanda.
-We have also worked with the Native American Population here in the USA who have been exposed to chronic loss, marginalization, and frankly, ethnocide over the centuries.
+We have tried our best over the years to insure access to home based hospice and palliative care for the people of Rwanda, as well as the homeless population in our home town of Olympia Washington (who are also marginalized and suffer traumatic loss daily).
+To a lesser extent we have worked to teach palliative care in the republic of Burundi, an extremely poor country that lies just south of Rwanda.
+We have also worked with the Native American Population here in the USA who have been exposed to chronic loss, marginalization, as well as episodes of genocide, and ethnocide over the centuries.

-In recognition of this truth, that we are all connected, we see time and time again, gives rise to simple compassion can: compassion for our own suffering and for those who cross our path, whether they be family, friends, or even so-called 'foes.'
+In recognition of the truth that we are all connected, we see time and time again this insight naturally gives rise to simple compassion: compassion for our own suffering and for those who cross our path, whether they be family, friends, or even so-called enemies.

-We believe structured support, mentoring, and presence in the face of dying, has the potential to change lives far beyond the bedside, even with the capacity to influence the conversations on the hillsides and along the paths of Rwanda, as well as the streets of our own communities.
+We believe structured support, mentoring, and our simple yet profound presence in the face of dying, has the potential to change lives far beyond the bedside, even the capacity to influence the conversations on the hillsides and along the paths of Rwanda, as well as the streets of our own communities.
 As Margaret Wheatley said, "Most social change begins with a single conversation."
-We want the conversation to not be about sewing seeds of division and dehumanization, but rather about about cultivating the shoots of compassion and love.
+We want the conversation to be not about sewing seeds of division and dehumanization, but rather about about cultivating the shoots of compassion and love.

 That is the real work of Hospice Without Borders!
-Helping us to realize that everything and everyone is connected!
+Helping us to come back again and again, and realize that everything and everyone is connected!